"Epic two-day blowout" coming to Seattle Premium Outlets this weekend | Curated

 461 S Fork Ave SW, North Bend, WA

-If you can’t make it across the border this weekend, you can also find some major deals online.
+If you can’t make it in person this weekend, you can also find some major deals online.

 For more information on the event, participating retailers, and Ultimate Power Shopper Giveaway click here.